mike-north/typescript-courses/packages/website/content/blog/making-typescript-stick/01-intro/index.md

 ## What to expect

-This course is a modernized version of a [practicum](https://en.wikipedia.org/wiki/Practicum).
 Aside from a small update on the latest developments in the TS language, **we won't be covering much _new material_, but we'll get a lot of valuable practice** that will help you better retain knowledge and apply it to the